metio/terraform-provider-k8s/docs/resources/camel_apache_org_integration_kit_v1.md

 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.
 - `properties` (List of String) A list of properties to be provided to the build task
 - `verbose` (Boolean) Enable verbose logging on build components that support it (e.g. Kaniko build pod).

+<a id="nestedatt--spec--traits--camel"></a>
+### Nested Schema for `spec.traits.camel`

+Optional:

+- `configuration` (Dynamic) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
+- `enabled` (Boolean) Can be used to enable or disable a trait.
+All traits share this common property.
+- `properties` (List of String) A list of properties to be provided to the Integration runtime
+- `runtime_version` (String) The camel-k-runtime version to use for the integration.
+It overrides the default version set in the Integration Platform.

 <a id="nestedatt--spec--traits--quarkus"></a>